brandur/microservices/README.md

 ## Ensure Correctness With Atomicity

 ACID transactions are the most powerful tool in existence for guaranteeing data integrity.
-Use them to ensure correctness within the service bounds.
+Use an RDMS that provides ACID guarantees to ensure correctness within the service bounds.

 ---